-- For Choose an attribute to show, from the list of fields, choose 2016 Median Household Income.
+- For Choose an attribute to show, choose 2017 Median Household Income.

 Based on the attribute you chose to map, several styles are offered.
 The nature of your data determines the default style suggestions.
 This is known as smart mapping.
 The recommended smart mapping style—in this case, Counts and Amounts (Color)—is marked with a blue check mark.
 The layer automatically updates on the map with a default color ramp that represents low to high median household income.
 Areas with the lowest median household income are drawn with a light color, while those with the highest values are drawn with a dark color.
 For now, you'll accept the default style.

 - At the bottom of the Change Style pane, click Done.